-Include Persuasive Copy and/or a Great Image
+2. Include a Persuasive Message and/or a Great Image

 Once the email is open, the content inside needs to be similarly attractive.
 Promo emails have a variety of layouts, so it’s up to you to decide how to balance your text and images.
 Typically, email marketing platforms (such as MailChimp) will offer templates to help you format your emails.